 Brooklyn, NY 11201

-The Ex-Parte Office reviews ex-parte motions, Orders to Show Cause and orders submitted after decisions on motions are made by the Court.
-We review these as to content, form, and compliance with the relevant statue(s).
+The Ex-Parte Office reviews ex-parte motions, Orders to Show Cause (OSC) and orders submitted after decisions on motions are made by the Court.
+We review these as to content, form, and compliance with the relevant statute(s).
 This office also conducts the unsafe building calendar calls.

 The clerks can answer questions that the bar, the general public, and other court personnel may have regarding procedure.
 If the movant would prefer, a party may be contacted by e-mail when an Order to Show Cause is signed.

 2. When will this be signed by the Judge?